Gatada/DebugInterfaceComponents/README.md

 # Usage

-Drag a packed scenes onto your scene from from any of the folders within tools/debuginterfacecomponents/.
-Then proceed to customize the meter (they are tools, so changes will update live in the editor).
-Finally, call the instance to update its state.
-Depending on what component you use, the calls available will be different.
-Search for the documentation within the Editor to learn more.
+1. Drag a packed scenes onto your scene from from any of the folders within `tools/debuginterfacecomponents/`.
+2. Then proceed to customize the meter (as they are tools, all changes will update live in the editor).
+3. Finally, call the instance to update its state.
+Check the documentation of the component you use by clicking `Search Help` within the Godot editor.

 # License